azer/notebook/ideas/web-browser.md

   * This positioning keeps Google away from a competition targeting special group of users.
 Google will not be able to undo dozens of high-level decisions made several decades ago which doesn't make any sense for some of us today.
   * This positioning also keeps Google away from a competition to make users need search engines *less*.
 Firefox is also in the same position, as its revenue is based on sending users to Google, as well.
 * Apart from Google, there is a potential trend to build web browsers targeting privacy specifically.
 As I've described earlier in the [Security](#security) section, it's hard to claim being a privacy friendly web browser or being a privacy friendly search engine, without looking at the holistic user-story end-to-end.

+Where does this project stand in the market?

+* The target user group is people willing to pay for being more productive, in terms of doing more with their time, and being free from distractions, benefiting from more focus and clarity, rather than being exposed to multitasking by design.
+* **Superhuman** can be a role model for this; if a tool tailored for saving you X minutes every day, summing up to hours in weeks, why not to pay for $Y to save $Z ?
+* Additional to **saved hours** and **refined attention** values users would get are increased, end-to-end security and privacy.

 # Strategy